Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Add a note to a party, opportunity, or project.'
-It specifies the unique constraint (exactly one of three IDs), which distinguishes it from siblings like add_tag or create_opportunity.
-The verb 'Add' combined with the resource 'note' and the target entities is precise.
+The description clearly states 'Add a note to a party, opportunity, or project.'
+It specifies the verb and resource, and distinguishes from siblings by naming the three target entities and the mutual exclusivity constraint.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.